tswow/tswow-wiki/docs/install/repack.md

 2. This terminal should be inside your TSWoW installation directory.
 If not, navigate to it using `cd` commands.

-3. Run the command `npm run start`.
+3. Run the command `./start`.
 This will start the automatic installation and then start the server.

 4. Wait for the core database installation.
 This is a long process on the first installation and can take a long time depending on your machine.
 20-30 minutes isn't rare.
 You know the installation is done when you see a message similar to `TrinityCore rev. 2a67a101096e 2021-04-23 09:24:53 +0200 (tswow branch) (Win64, RelWithDebInfo, Dynamic) (worldserver-daemon) ready...`.